Aportio/itsm-rest-api-reference/README.md

 ### Search queries

+*(please review the notes at the end of this chapter for real-world implementation considerations)*

 A number of collection resources support queries via search parameters in the URL.
 Various fields of the resource can be specified in the URL, for example: